 5) It’s also PERFECT timing for a Mother’s Day gift (hint hint, Dads!)…guaranteed slam dunk! 😉

 Here are my three favorite locations for spring sessions in Boston:

 The Boston Public Garden is such a gem year-round, but it really puts its best foot forward in the spring!
 The classic Boston tulips start blooming in mid-April, followed by gorgeous cherry blossoms.
-It’s also easy to combine the BPG with a quick trip to Beacon Hill, where you’ll find lots of colorful flower boxes and the always-picturesque Acorn Street!
+It’s also easy to combine the BPG with a quick trip to Beacon Hill, where you’ll find lots of colorful flower boxes!

 This park is located between the MFA and Fenway Park and was designed by the famous landscape architect Frederick Olmsted.
 In my opinion, it’s the most overlooked natural gem in downtown Boston!
 It’s a lovely park with lots to photograph, including a gorgeous rose garden that starts to bloom in late spring/early summer.
 It also has the added bonus of less tourists wandering through the background.

 How can I pick the best date for flowers?